isabellaherman/GameEngineSpeedRun/English/ENG-Devlogs.md

 - **💼 Professional Touch:** The engine has tools or features that seem particularly geared towards professional game development.
 - **🎨 Artist Friendly:** The engine has tools or features that are beneficial for both artists and non-artists.
 - **🤖 Programmer Oriented:** The engine seems more geared towards those with a programming background.

-> **Note:** The Pomodoro Technique is a time management method where work is broken into intervals, traditionally 25 minutes in length, separated by short breaks.
-Each interval is known as a pomodoro, the plural in English of the Italian word pomodoro (tomato).
-Hence, the 🍅 emoji!

 Enjoy the read, and feel free to reach out if you have any thoughts or questions!